yudapinhas/helmfiles/charts/jenkins/README.md

 ## 3️⃣ Secrets Configuration
 The following values need to be provided and updated in `secrets.yaml`:
-- `controller.ssh.privateKey` — Your GitHub SSH private key, **must be in RSA format**, used by Jenkins to pull repositories.
+- `sharedSecrets.githubSshPrivateKey` — Your GitHub SSH private key, **must be in RSA format**, used by Jenkins github integration
 - `ngrok.authtoken` — Given for free after you create your ngrok account - https://dashboard.ngrok.com/
 - `github-pat` - Github Personal Access Token (classic).
 Can be generated in Developer Settings for webhook intergration.
 Make sure it has the following permissions: repo, admin:repo_hook, admin:org_hook
 - `terraform-cloud-token.token` - Free for use.
 Go to Terraform Cloud org settings --> Teams and generate team API token.